Rewiring the Future

 The path to net zero will be affected by a wide range of societal factors that could be tracked as part of planning for net zero, including income distribution, sectoral mix in the economy, adoption of digital technologies, the level of urban versus rural living, and levels of cohesion between different social groups.
 Foresight Project, 2022

-So as we look towards 2050, our path to a Net Zero society will be shaped by networks-of-networks.
-Driving the systemic change required to effectively transform our carbon economy — connections, capabilities and collective effort.
+So as we look towards 2050, our path to a Net Zero society needs to be shaped by ‘networks of networks’.
+Rebuilding markets to drive the systemic change required to effectively transition from a carbon economy — connections, capabilities and new value chains.

 RESOURCES.